Are Organizations Born or Made Agile?

 To sum it up, some organizations boast an “agility edge”.

 However, agility is a mindset rather than an attribute.
-And a mindset can be cultivated.
+And you can cultivate a mindset.

 Nurturing Organizational Agility